kjkubik/Amazon_Vine_Analysis/README.md

 ![](SnapShots/RESULTSTable.png)

-1. Results: Using bulleted lists and images of DataFrames as support, address the following questions: o	How many Vine reviews and non-Vine reviews were there? o	How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars? o	What percentage of Vine reviews were 5 stars?
+The table does answer the following questions:

+-	How many Vine reviews and non-Vine reviews were there?
+-	How many Vine reviews were 5 stars?
+How many non-Vine reviews were 5 stars?
+-	What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-2. Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+### Summary: There is no bias found for the jewelry reviews in the Vine program towards members.
+In the table above we can see the percents between total number of reviews and total number of five star views have similar percents.
+We could further evaluate the reviews by checking the reviews with only one start.
+(A member may be more likely to give a bad review.)